Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

 In summary, we have performed a combined theoretical and experimental study of the iron oxychalcogenides \cSSe.
-We identify a 2-$\bf{k}$ non-collinear magnetic structure in both systems and striking signatures of quadrupolar spin fluctuations in the magnetic responses of these materials as the AFM phase is approached from high temperatures.
-Quadrupolar behavior is responsible for the critical slowing down of spin fluctuations observed in the $^{139}(T_1)$ NMR data.
-These emergent quadrupolar fluctuations arise from sizable geometric frustration, which is itself a consequence of strong orbital selectivity of the compounds.~\cite{PhysRevB.89.024509} Our theoretical modeling shows that such orbital selectivity underpins novel signatures of spin-nematicity in the correlation-induced Mott-insulating states of the oxychalcogenides.
+A 2-$\bf{k}$ non-collinear magnetic structure was confirmed in both systems.
+Striking signatures of local nematic fluctuations in the magnetic responses of these materials as the AFM phase is approached from high temperatures.
+Nematic fluctuations are observed to occur by virtue of short lengthscale rotational symmetry breaking.
+The neamtic fluctuation data is consistent across a range of different experimental techniques.
+Quadrupolar behavior is responsible for the critical slowing down of spin fluctuations was observed in the $^{139}(T_1)$ NMR data.
+These emergent quadrupolar fluctuations arise from sizable geometric frustration, which is itself a consequence of strong orbital selectivity of the compounds.~\cite{PhysRevB.89.024509} Our theoretical modeling shows that such orbital selectivity underpins numerous behaviors in the correlation-induced Mott-insulating states of the oxychalcogenides.
 Along with earlier DMFT work, the present results also establish the relevance of a strong correlation-based approach for iron oxychalcogenides.
-Finally, we note that a $d$-wave nematic has also been invoked~\cite{Kivelson_Nature1998} on both experimental and theoretical grounds as a competing order to high-$T_c$ superconductivity in the cuprates.
-Therefore, the current work addresses a contemporary issue of broad, underlying relevance to a larger set of quantum materials of current interest.
+Finally, we note that nematicity has been invoked~\cite{Kivelson_Nature1998} in both experimental and theoretical contexts to describe order competing with high-$T_c$ superconductivity in the cuprates and the iron pnictides.
+Therefore, the current work expands a current topic in iron-based high-temperature superconductivity while demonstrating the underlying relevance of structural nematicity to larger set of quantum materials.

 {}

 \begin{flushleft} { \bf{Figure 1}} \end{flushleft} {}

 {}